 Key takeaways

-- Business credit cards add value, from more spending power and quick access to funds, to rebates and rewards.
+• Business credit cards add value, from more spending power and quick access to funds, and rewards.

-- The “float” period between credit card purchase and paying the statement balance can provide fund access flexibility.
+• The “float” period between credit card purchase and paying the bill can help with short-term cash flow.

 What to know about business credit cards